Author: Jeff Wang

 }

-Now that we know where to edit the ROW MDX definition, let’s transform our form to the desired view.
+Now that we know where to edit MDX definition, let’s transform our Form to the desired view.
 First we need to define our two sets.

 {[Entity].[Entity Hierarchy].[All], HIERARCHIZE (DESCENDANTS([Entity].[Entity Hierarchy].[All], 0, AFTER))}